Dishoungh/PetaLinux-to-EDF-Demo/README.md

 # PetaLinux-to-EDF-Demo
-This project will document transitioning a simple FPGA project from PetaLinux to a more native Yocto flow (**start to finish**).
+This project will *thoroughly* document transitioning a simple FPGA project from PetaLinux to a more native Yocto flow (**start to finish**).

 ## Overview